We Shipped 4 Games with AI in 30 Days — Here's How

 Daytime (Parallel Execution)

-- Chip pushes code changes, runs builds, deploys
+- Engineering pushes code changes, runs builds, and deploys

-- Walt creates marketing content, analyzes user behavior, writes copy
+- Strategy creates marketing content, analyzes user behavior, and writes copy

-- Winnie audits UX, researches competitors, reviews content for SEO
+- Research/QA audits UX, researches competitors, and reviews content for SEO

 - Human plays the games, makes design decisions, approves external communications